 Born in Portland, Oregon but beloved nationwide, this quirky, somewhat naughty chain of unconventional vegan doughnuts has great late-night hours and a selection of vegan treats.
 Their pink boxes are iconic, but it’s hard to keep them full for very long.

 Enjoy the spices of Ethiopia and South India with these fantastic options in Orlando.

-The Madras Café: In keeping with the Indian principal of ahimsa, or “non-violence,” these richly perfumed, boldly colored curries are all vegetarian.
+In keeping with the Indian principle of ahimsa, or “non-violence,” these richly perfumed, boldly colored curries are all vegetarian.
 Many do contain yogurt, ghee, or paneer which are dairy-based, but at least half of the dishes are automatically vegan.

 Sip, snack, and munch your way to better health with these whole foods restaurants and drinks.
 Full of nutrition and flavor, you’ll feel as great as the vegetarian dishes taste!

 Founded on the belief that everyone deserves access to nutrient-rich, health-supportive food, these fresh juices, smoothies, and snacks are rooted in wellness.
 You can also book classes and tours to learn about the art of juicing or starting a small business.